sferik/t-ruby/README.md

     t does_follow @ev @sferik

 **Note**: If the first user does not follow the second, `t` will exit with a non-zero exit code.
-This allows you to execute commands conditionally, for example, send a user a direct message only if they already follow you:
+This allows you to execute commands conditionally.
+For example, here's how to send a user a direct message only if they already follow you:

     t does_follow @ev && t dm @ev "What's up, bro?"